dacosta-github/udacity-de/apache-cassandra-data-modeling/README.md

 ## Answers to the Questions

-To explore the results you could use the cassandra web interface to run the analysis queries:
+To explore the results you could use the cassandra web user interface to run the analysis queries:

 ### Query 1